How important is customer loyalty to your bottom line?

 Social media is a boom for small businesses who want to build customer loyalty.
 It’s an inexpensive medium to connect with customers, share information about your products and services, respond to comments and concerns, build a sense of community, and increase brand awareness.
 Find creative ways to reward customers who promote your business on social media.
 Remember, however, that a social media presence can backfire if it isn’t managed properly.
 Make sure you respond quickly to every comment or complaint and don’t use social media as just another way to sell your product.

 While you’re keeping customers connected and plugged in to your business, the customer experience at the checkout counter is important as well.
-Using simple and intuitive POS software like ShopKeep, on simple and intuitive iPads, makes purchasing fast and painless, unlike older, less streamlined and clunkier POS systems from years past.
-Not to mention the less time your employees has to deal with slow and difficult to use POS systems, the more face to face time they have with the customer, building a bond, and creating more customer loyalty.
+Using simple and intuitive POS software like ShopKeep, on simple and intuitive tablets, makes purchasing fast and painless, unlike older, less streamlined and clunkier POS systems from years past.
+The less time your employees has to deal with slow and difficult to use POS systems, the more face to face time they have with the customer, building a bond, and creating more customer loyalty.

 For small business owners, investing in customer loyalty is a surefire way to boost profits and grow your business.
 By creating personal connections, offering perks, properly training employees, and maintaining a social media presence, you can turn a one-time customer into repeat business.